 Suzanne teaches on many of the courses and teaches in French, Italian and Spanish, as well as English.
 Other courses are with translations.

-As well as her teaching, she continues to work with individual clients, both male and female, primarily with massage and shiatsu, including exercise and breath work, from her clinic in Bristol and can offer phone or email appointments/skype consultations.
+As well as her teaching, she continues to work with individual clients, both male and female, primarily with massage and shiatsu, including exercise and breath work, from her clinics in Bristol and the South of France.
+She also offers zoom consultations.

 If you want more information about her individual sessions please visit her practice page on this website.

 Suzanne Yates is an acclaimed international therapist, teacher, researcher and innovator.
 A published author and expert in the field of pre and postnatal shiatsu and bodywork, she has taught doctors, midwives, nurses, shiatsu therapists and massage practitioners to work with mothers and babies over the past 30 + years.